 EBRD involvement in the Project will contribute to developing the RoU's long-term IWC sector reform.

 Environmental and Social Summary

-TC 1: Technical, financial, environmental and social due diligence.
-The assignment's cost is up to €475,000, to be financed by an international donor or the SSF.
+TC 1: Feasibility Study (technical, financial, environmental and social due diligence and institutional assessment).
+The assignment's cost is up to €475,000, funded by the EBRD Shareholder Special Fund ("SSF").

 Company Contact Information